Hank Pym: Publication history

 Pym began a continuous shift of superhero identities in Tales to Astonish, first becoming the 12 ft Giant-Man in issue #49 (November 1963).
 Pym and van Dyne continued to costar in the title until issue #69 (July 1965), while simultaneously appearing in The Avengers until issue #15 (April 1965), after which they temporarily left the team.

 Next Pym rejoined the Avengers and adopted the new identity Goliath in Avengers #28 (May 1966).
 Gradually falling to mental strain, he adopted the fourth superhero identity Yellowjacket in issue #59 (December 1968).
 He reappeared as Ant-Man in Avengers #93 (November 1971); and for issues #4–10 starred in the lead story of the first volume of Marvel Feature (July 1972 – July 1973).
 During this run, he appeared in a redesigned costume with a nail as a weapon.
 After appearing occasionally as Yellowjacket in the 1980s and battling mental and emotional issues, he temporarily abandoned costumed personas altogether, joining the West Coast Avengers as a scientist and inventor in West Coast Avengers vol. 2, #21 (June 1987).
 Writer Steve Englehart explained, "I've been using him as he asked to be used.
 In the Egghead story, where he bombed out as Yellowjacket, he said that he would never be a superhero again, so I took him at his word."

 Pym returned to the Avengers as Giant-Man in The Avengers vol. 3, #1 (February 1998).
 When the team disbanded after a series of tragedies, Pym, as Yellowjacket, took a leave of absence beginning with vol. 3, #85 (September 2004).

-Following van Dyne's death, a grieving Pym took on yet another identity as a new iteration of Wasp, in tribute to the woman he had married and divorced, in the one-shot publication Secret Invasion: Requiem (January 2009).
+Following van Dyne's death, a grieving Pym took on the Wasp identity as a tribute to her in the one-shot publication Secret Invasion: Requiem (January 2009).
 Giant-Man appeared as a supporting character in Avengers Academy from issue #1 (August 2010) through its final issue #39 (January 2013).
 Pym returned as the Wasp in the mini-series Ant-Man & The Wasp (January 2011) and as a regular character in the 2010-2013 Secret Avengers series from issue #22 (April 2012) through its final issue #37 (March 2013).

 After Secret Avengers, Pym joined the Avengers A.I. after beating his creation Ultron.
 He then appeared in many comics including Daredevil (Vol. 3 and 4) and the graphic novel Rage of Ultron.